microsoft/FHIR-Converter/docs/how-to-guides/customize-templates.md

 The default templates for the FHIR Converter service are located [here](https://github.com/microsoft/FHIR-Converter/tree/main/data/), and are a recommended starting point for creating customized templates.

+The templates use the liquid template language, which is documented [here](https://shopify.github.io/liquid/).

 ## Transforming data to FHIR

 ### HL7v2 to FHIR